minimo-io/minimo-11ty/src/blog/5-lightning-beer.md

 <div class="wrapper">
     <p>
-        LightningBeer is as a proof-of-concept app for those willing to use bitcoin as money, so they (we!) can buy our craft beers using satoshis.
+        LightningBeer is as a proof-of-concept app for those of us willing to use bitcoin as money, not just as one more speculative asset, so we can buy our craft 6-packs using satoshis, instead of just sitting above them.
     </p>
     <p>
         Beers will be delivered by 3rd party #bitcoin friendly retail stores.
-I am closing a deal with Braaay.com from São Paulo, Brazil.
+I am closing a deal with <a href="">Braaay.com</a> from São Paulo, Brazil.
     </p>
     <p>
         The financial goal for the project will be to cover its operational costs.
-        Expect an open financial report once a month.
+        Expect an open financial report once a month. <u>Partners are welcome!</u>
     </p>
     <p>
-    I am open to ideas on how to allow support for the project (extra cost for the service?
-Sponsored beers or stores?)
+    I am open to ideas!
+Fell free to <a href="/">get in touch</a>.
     </p>
 </div>